Carrot and stick

-The phrase "carrot and stick" is a metaphor for the use of a combination of reward and punishment to induce a desired behaviour.

-In politics, "carrot or stick" sometimes refers to the realist concept of soft and hard power.
-The carrot in this context could be the promise of economic or diplomatic aid between nations, while the stick might be the threat of military action.
+The phrase "carrot and stick" is a metaphor for when two different methods of incentivisation are simultaneously employed; the "carrot", referring to the promising and giving of desired rewards in exchange for cooperation; and the "stick", referring to the threat of undesired consequences in response to noncompliance or to compel compliance.
+In politics, the terms are respectively analogous to the concepts of soft and hard power.
+A political example of a carrot may be the promise of foreign aid or military support, while the stick may be the threat of military action or imposition of economic sanctions.
+In religion, the concept of Heaven is considered the "carrot" while Hell is the corresponding "stick."

 Origin

-The earliest English-language references to the "carrot and stick" come from authors in the mid-19th century who in turn wrote in reference to a caricature or cartoon of the time that depicted a race between donkey riders, with the losing jockey using the strategy of beating his steed with "blackthorn twigs" to urge it forward, while the winner of the race sits in his saddle relaxing and holding the butt end of his baited stick.
+The earliest English-language references to the "carrot and stick" come from authors in the mid-19th century who in turn wrote in reference to a caricature or cartoon of the time that depicted a race between donkey riders, with the losing jockey using the strategy of beating his steed with "blackthorn twigs" to urge it forward; meanwhile, the winner of the race has tied a carrot to the end of his stick and simply sits in his saddle relaxing and dangling the carrot in front of his donkey.
 In fact, in some oral traditions, turnips were used instead of carrots as the donkey's temptation.

 Decades later, the idea appeared in a letter from Winston Churchill, dated July 6, 1938: "Thus, by every device from the stick to the carrot, the emaciated Austrian donkey is made to pull the Nazi barrow up an ever-steepening hill."

-The Southern Hemisphere caught up in 1947 and 1948 amid Australian newspaper commentary about the need to stimulate productivity following World War II.

 The earliest uses of the idiom in widely available U.S. periodicals were in The Economist's December 11, 1948 issue and in a Daily Republic newspaper article that same year that discussed Russia's economy.

-In the German language, as well as Russian and Ukrainian, a related idiom translates as sugar bread and whip.
+In the German language, as well as Russian and Ukrainian, a related idiom translates as pastry and whip.

+In Mexico, president and dictator Porfirio Diaz was known for his pan o palo (bread or stick) policy.
+While Diaz favored conciliation, he also saw the necessity of violence as an option, epitomized by his statement: "Five fingers or five bullets."